GuanLab/Microarray/README.md

-## If you want to test whether your sample has contamination
+## Vignettes -- if you want to test whether your sample has contamination
 Download the 'Example' folder.
 First of all, you would need to recover your microarray cel file to an image:
 ```